-The contract will be undertaken by Bolton-based A.E.
-Yates Limited and will take approximately four months to build.
+The contract will take approximately four months to build.
 The majority of work will be off-road minimising any disruption.
 The road will be one mile long, starting at Higher Lickow Farm and running to the junction with the A588.

 The caverns will be created by a process called leaching.
 This involves using water to dissolve the salt to create the cavern.
 A pipeline will be built under the River Wyre which will take seawater from Fleetwood Fish Dock via a pump station to the Preesall site.
 After the seawater has been used to create the caverns brine will be returned via a pipeline to a point 2.3 kilometres offshore where it will be discharged into the sea.

 This process will be overseen by the Environment Agency to mitigate the impact on marine life.

 In addition to the haul road and brine pipeline our development includes: